jieqiboh/Sothea-Backend/README.md

 Before you begin, ensure you have the following installed:

+- [Git](https://git-scm.com/) - A distributed version control system.
 - [Golang](https://golang.org/) - The Go programming language.
 - [PostgreSQL](https://www.postgresql.org/) - An open-source relational database system.
 - [Docker](https://www.docker.com/) - A platform for building, shipping, and running applications in containers.
-- [pgAdmin](https://www.pgadmin.org/) - A comprehensive database management tool for PostgreSQL.
+- [pgAdmin](https://www.pgadmin.org/) - (OPTIONAL) A comprehensive database management tool for PostgreSQL.
 Good to have for database management.

 ### Installation and Setup
 1. Clone the repository to your local machine: `git clone https://github.com/Project-Sothea/Sothea-Backend.git`